YCYOR/Ideas/README.md

-# Ideas
+# YCYOR Ideas

-A place for new business ideas
+### When You Create Your Own Reality, all ideas become probable.